 Be sure to charge all of the batteries in the set.
 Each battery may require two to three hours of charging to bring it back to serviceable condition.
-After all batteries have been individually charged, remove the automotive Charger and restart charging with the Delta-Q Charger (Section 4.7.1).
-If again the Delta-Q Charger has the RED FAULT LED (Fig. 4.7.1A No. 6) flashing there is a problem with one or more of the batteries.
+After all batteries have been individually charged, remove the automotive Charger and restart charging with the Delta-Q Charger (Section 4.5.1).
+It may require several 8-12 hour cycles for bring severely discharged batteries back to 100% charged condition.

+If again the Delta-Q Charger has the RED FAULT LED (Fig. 4.5.1 No. 6) flashing there is a problem with one or more of the batteries.

-4.9 SPECIFIC GRAVITY TEST
+4.7 SPECIFIC GRAVITY TEST